• Skip to main content

 Why do you want to do this?
 Are you trying to catch up on bills?
 Are you saving for a vacation?
 Do you wish to pay off debt?
 Do you realize you have too much stuff?

-If you feel like your spending is out of control, I encourage you to consider a Financial Coach to guide you through this.
+If you feel your spending is out of control, I encourage you to consider a Financial Coach to guide you through this.

-Our niece Cindy was here with her family for Christmas and told me she went through the entire year without buying herself ANY unnecessary clothes!
+Our niece Cindy was here with her family for Christmas and told me she went through the entire year last year without buying herself ANY unnecessary clothes!
 She was proud to admit that she was successful.
 And that got me thinking.

 WHAT A GREAT IDEA!!!!